maRce10/marce10.github.com/_posts/2018-05-15-Extended_selection_tables.md

 [1] "31.3 Mb"
 {% endhighlight %}

-As you can see the object size is only ~31 Mb.
+As you can see the object size is only ~31 MB.
 So, as a guide, a selection table with 1000 selections similar to those in 'selec.table' (mean duration ~0.15 seconds) at 22.5 kHz sampling rate and the default margin (mar = 0.1) will generate a extended selection table of ~31 MB or ~310 MB for a 10000 row selection table.

 &nbsp;